 Monaco-Ville (aka La Rocher, or the Rocks) is a historic center of the city, where the Prince’s Palace, the main Cathedral, and the famous Oceanographic Museum are located.

-Area around the main port of the Principality (the Port Hercules) is the Condamine district.
-Monte-Carlo district is a center of attraction for tourists and shopping lovers, and the Casino, the Opera, the main five-star hotels, and the famous brands boutiques are located there.
+The area around the main port of the Principality (the Port Hercules) is the Condamine district.
+Monte-Carlo district is a center of attraction for tourists and shopping lovers, and the Casino, the Opera, the main five-star hotels, and the famous brand’s boutiques are located there.

 Larvotto is the closest district to the Mediterranean Sea and the beach.